 In 2012, Tim Cook appeared on the Time 100, Time's annual list of the 100 most influential people in the world.

-In 2013, Scott Forstall eventually departed from Apple, after resigning in October 2012.
+In 2013, Scott Forstall eventually departed from Apple after resigning as senior vice president of iOS in 2012.

 On February 28, 2014, Tim Cook challenged shareholders to "get out of the stock" if they did not share the company's views on sustainability and climate change.